 CBD is undergoing scrutiny that any new, different, alternative type of medicine or treatment goes under.
 CBD may offer amazing potential benefits, and the research available that has been done to date shows positive results.

 So let’s dive in and take a closer look at the relationship between CBD and alcohol abuse.

 CBD is one of the many compounds called cannabinoids that are found in the cannabis plant.

-For many people, when cannabis is mentioned, they think of marijuana, but CBD is extracted from marijuana’s cousin plant, hemp, and contains less than 0.3% tetrahydrocannabinol (THC).
+For many people, when cannabis is mentioned, they think of marijuana, but CBD is extracted from marijuana’s cousin plant, CBD, and contains less than 0.3% tetrahydrocannabinol (THC).
 This means it is possible to receive all the health benefits from the plant, without the marijuana “high”.